AdobeDocs/commerce-operations.en/help/operational-playbook/intro/ecommerce.md

 - Wholesaling
 - Rent and loan

-Here are the different types of e-commerce website:
+Here are the different types of ecommerce website:

 - Individual brand website (one seller)
 - Online retailers (select number of sellers)